Non-Matriculated Graduate Student Status

 - As a non-matriculated graduate student (GSP), you may register for any graduate or undergraduate course available to you, provided that prerequisites, if any, are met.
 (If you anticipate being accepted into a graduate program at Stony Brook, check in advance with the respective academic department to ensure the courses are applicable to the graduate degree or certificate you seek.)

-- Departmental permission for graduate non-SPD courses may be required prior to registration.
-SPD has compiled a catalog of enrollment guidelines for GSP students that have been approved by academic departments.
-Please refer to this list before submitting your application.
+- Please note that not all departments will accept non-matriculated students; departmental permission for graduate non-SPD courses may be required prior to registration.
+SPD has compiled a catalog of enrollment guidelines for GSP students that have been approved by academic departments, but it isn't necessarily a comprehensive list.
+Refer to the appropriate department before submitting your application as the application fee is non-refundable.
 If you would like to take a course from a department that is not listed in this document, you should contact that department directly to confirm eligibility to enroll.

 - Enrollment in a department's graduate courses does not entitle a GSP student to candidacy for a department's degree.
 You must formally apply and be admitted to a degree and/or certificate program.